dallaylaen/arrow-sm-js/README.md

 `decide` (also called `process` in other reactive FSM implementations) is the central point of the SM.
-It receives the event(trigger, argument) and returns the new state as one of:
+It receives the event (aka trigger or argument) and returns the new state as one of:

 * `undefined` - no transition is needed, return immediately;